thomashkolbe/8080_Home_Computer/README.md

 adopted from the LM80C project without change.
 I have also adapted most parts of the hardware initialization routines, which is the reason why the computer shows the LM80C logo at boot time (see image below).
+All credits for the implemented BASIC go to Microsoft (NASCOM BASIC was developed by them), Leonardo Miliani, and Grant Searle.

 ![Boot splash graphics](pics/8080_Computer_Booting_LM80C_BASIC.jpg)